BraydenReklaw/startup/README.md

 - Node.js/express HTTP service - completed
 - Static middleware for frontend - implemented
-- Calls to third party endpoints - call goes out, works on local testing, not on deployment
+- Calls to third party endpoints - call goes out, works on local machine testing, not on deployment due to inconsistencies between https fetching from an http api
-- Backend service endpoints - placeholders for score and user storage created
+- Backend service endpoints - placeholders for score and user storage created and authenticatation and score endpoints implemented
 - Frontend calls service endpoints - Fetch implemented, scores are successfully saved